michnotmeesh/icspark/README.md

 ## Prerequisites

 To complete this project, students should have the following:
-* Basic understanding of JS (arrays, objects, for loops, functions, if statements, this)
+* Basic understanding of JS (arrays, objects, functions, if statements, this)

 ## Your Challenge